RI-SE/ATOS/doc/git-workflow/git_workflow.md

 12. Run applicable test again on the merged code.

 ### Add changes to release Draft
 Go to [releases](https://github.com/RI-SE/Maestro/releases) and add your pull request to the current release draft.
+Also remember to add the change to the changelog.md file in Maestro/Maestro-Tools.

 If the change warrants it increase the version numer.

 #